 Politzer, Judy: Tuesday's Children, 1977 and Early Tuesday Morning, 1986.
 Politzer’s two books are packed with information on toy-sized irons and their matching trivets.
 The sole-plate of each iron is traced to assist in identification.
-Note: Both books are sold in the PITCA Store.
+Note: Tuesday's Children is sold in the PITCA Store.

 Raymond, Jay: Streamlined Irons, 2008.
 A great reference for anyone with an interest in vintage electric irons.
 See Jay Raymond's ad in the PITCA store for more information.

 Tonnekreek, Ton van der: Strijk Te Kijk (Show And Tell), 2009.
 Four centuries of irons and other related implements.
 Lavishly illustrated with many color plates.
 This book is hard to find.

 Berney,Esther: A Collector's Guide To Pressing Irons & Trivets, 1977.
 There is an entire chapter devoted entirely to trivets.